-For more on this and other directly related topics, please read “Angles of Salvation,” which can be found right here on our website.
+For more on this and other directly related topics, please read “Angles and Aspects of Salvation,” which can be found right here on our website.
 Also, please feel free to reach out to me.
 God bless you.

 What Must I Do?

 First and foremost, you must put your trust in Jesus PLUS NOTHING.
 One of the clearest verses in the Bible on this topic is Acts 16:31.
-Right before this, in verse 30, a man (the Philippian jailor) asks the Apostle Paul and Silas, Paul’s partner, “sirs, what must I do to be saved?”
+Right before this, in verse 30, a man (the Philippian jailer) asks the Apostle Paul and Silas, Paul’s partner, “sirs, what must I do to be saved?”
 And they respond “believe on the Lord Jesus Christ and thou shalt be saved, and thy house.”
 This does indeed sound simple, because it is (2 Corinthians 11:3).
 Jesus did the hard work so we wouldn’t have to, and He finished it (Hebrews 1:3, John 19:30).
 By the way the “and thy house” portion of this verse serves to show us that the offer of salvation is open to anyone who would believe.